- EXTREMELY durable against auto-attacks.

 Going for (6) Elves fast is done the easiest with a Druid Opening.
 The reason is that you can get a high-level Treant and Natures Prophet very fast.
 Combined with your starting Anti-Mage, this gives you a durable frontline of three Elves right from the early game.

 You can always bench Enchantress in the mid game to reach the (6) Elves faster, or alternatively, if you get a Lone Druid fast enough it might be a good idea to put her back in for the (2) Beasts bonus.
-Her heal falls off in the late game, but with a few damage items, she provides decent DPS if enemies can’t reach her.
+Her heal falls off in the late game, but the (2) Beast bonus is generally worth it.

 Finally, if you are facing an auto-attack lineup (e.g. Trolls) it is possible to get rid of Enchantress and to go for a (9) Elves late game strategy.